danglam88/buy-01/README.md

       }
       ```

-- DELETE `/order/{id}` - Delete an order (and all its order items) that has been cancelled before as a logged-in client who owns that order (accessible by a client only)
+- DELETE `/order/{id}` - Delete an order that has been cancelled before as a logged-in client who owns that order (accessible by a client only)

 ## CI/CD Pipeline (using Jenkins)